 Pastor L’Heureux is an active religious leader in New York City.
 He is a past chairman of the Committee of Religious Leaders in the City of New York and continues to chair the New York State Interfaith Commission on Landmarking of Religious Property.
-He is president of the Queens Interfaith Hunger Network, publisher/editor of The Nexus of Queens (the online newspaper of the Queens Federation of Churches), chairman of Tri-State Media Ministries, past chairman of the Interfaith Assembly on Homelessness and Housing, and secretary of the Board of Directors of the Council of Churches of the City of New York which he also serves as Director of Operations.
+He is president of the Queens Interfaith Hunger Network, publisher/editor of The Nexus of Queens (the online newspaper of the Queens Federation of Churches), past chairman of Tri-State Media Ministries, and past chairman of the Interfaith Assembly on Homelessness and Housing.
+He has been an officer of the Council of Churches of the City of New York since 1987.
 He is treasurer of the Kiwanis Club of Richmond Hill Woodhaven and has chaired the Club’s Scholarship Committee since 1984.

 His national leadership includes 13 years of service as Registrar of the National Association of Ecumenical and Interreligious Staff.
-He is currently moderator of the Committee on Religious Liberty of the National Council of the Churches of Christ in the USA and a member of its Justice and Advocacy Commission.
-He has participated in many international conferences for religious freedom in several European countries and an ecumenical delegation inquiring into accusations of the persecution of Christians in Arab Republic of Egypt which was officially received by President Hosni Mubarak in 1997.
+Since 2000, he has been moderator of the Committee on Religious Liberty under the auspices of the National Council of Churches and, since 2013, a project of the Religion Freedom Center of the Newseum Institute, Washington, DC.
+He has participated in many international conferences for religious freedom in several European countries and an ecumenical delegation inquiring into accusations of the persecution of Christians in Arab Republic of Egypt which was received officially by President Hosni Mubarak in March 1997.
 He was invited by the World Council of Churches in November 2011 as one of 25 experts to participate in an Interfaith Study Consultation on Religious Freedom and the Rights of Religious Minorities, held in Istanbul, Turkey.